Q. What are the specifications of the Hoks?

 Q. What ages are the Balla Hoks designed for?

 A. The Balla Hoks are designed to be a ‘first ski’ for kids – ages can be 4-5 years.
 Because the binding is adjustable and fits a normal boot the Ballas will work well for a number of years, depending on size and ability.
 The Hoks are not as size sensitive design as other skis are, with the 125 Hoks being used by almost any size adult.
+As a approximate guide, under 90-100 lbs. is suitable for the Balla Hoks.

 Q. What size boot will the universal binding on the Balla Hoks fit?